Mehvix/notes/hugo/content/docs/cogsci-c100/sleep.md

 - Why Do We Dream?
 Theories through the times...

 {{< columns >}}<!-- mathjax fix -->

-- Freud’s wish-fulfillment theory of dreams: dreams are a safety valve that discharges otherwise unacceptable feelings/desires
+- Freud’s wish-fulfillment theory of dreams:
+    - Dreams are a safety valve that discharges otherwise unacceptable feelings/desires
-- Modern psychodynamic view
-    - Dreams reflect what is going on in our lives, our hidden impulses and desires, and underlying conflicts
-    - Dreams give clues to the solution of our underlying conflicts and problems
 - Hobson & McCarley’s activation-synthesis hypothesis
     - Dreams serve no purpose -- just side effect of random firing of neurons that serve to develop and preserve neural pathways through stimulation
         - Not scientific, can't disprove -- same with Freudian views
     - Pons sends randomly generated electrical signals to the frontal cortex (activation).
 The frontal cortex then weaves these signals into a coherent story (synthesis)
 <---><!-- mathjax fix -->
+- Modern psychodynamic view
+    - Dreams reflect what is going on in our lives, our hidden impulses and desires, and underlying conflicts
+    - Dreams give clues to the solution of our underlying conflicts and problems
 - Cognitive development theory of dreams
     - The neural activation associated with dreaming aids cognitive development
         - Peak of REM sleep occurs in 30-week-old fetus, who spends almost 24 hours a day in this state